About the CMA

 The CMA is Committed to:

-- Reaching a broad audience and fostering imagination, curiosity, questioning, and realism.
+- Reaching a broad audience and encouraging exploration, imagination, curiosity, creativity while learning by doing.

 - Supporting a diverse staff and Board of Directors who share a commitment to children and who bring creativity and expertise to the CMA.